cloudxabide/kubernerdes.lab/README.md

 ![High Level Overview](Images/Kubernerdes-HighLevel.drawio.png)
 ![Environment Overview](https://github.com/cloudxabide/eksa.kubernerdes.lab/blob/main/Images/APG-EKS-Anywhere-enclave.drawio.png)

-## Purpose
-This repository will provide an opinionated deployment to create an environemnt to run containers and virtual machines on commodity hardware using Open Source Software where possible.
-In general, this approach will rely on the standard implementation guidance and focus on the integration of all the different technologies.

 ## Getting Started
 Determine which part of my Kubernerdes Lab experience interests you, and check out the repo (listed above).